SonQBChau/dev-tool-tutorials/login_mac.md

 ## Log on to a CSE machine from Mac

 1. Open the Terminal and type `ssh euid@cse01.cse.unt.edu` (replace "euid" with *your* euid)

-*The first time you start SFTP a message similar to this will appear, You will have to accept a certificate to complete the connection.*

-*At the prompt, Are you sure you want to continue connecting (yes/no)?, type yes and press return.*

 2. At the password prompt, type your password and press return.

-The sftp prompt will appear: sftp>
+*The first time you login a message will appear, you will have to accept a certificate to complete the connection.*